buddhist-uni/buddhist-uni.github.io/_content/av/carlos_gladwell-m.md

 ---

 > A cautionary tale about how hard it is to rise from the bottom to the top--and why the American school system, despite its best efforts, continues to leave an extraordinary amount of talent on the table.

+For part two of this miniseries, see [Food Fight](/content/av/food-fight_gladwell-m).